 Gasparilla Survival Tip 4:

-Where To Park and Stand
+Where To Park for Gasparilla Pirate Fest 2024 and Stand

 If you are looking for a spot to catch a lot of beads, try to get to the Gasparilla parade early and stand at the beginning.
 Park by MacDill or Howard and walk to Bayshore Blvd. where the parade starts its course for great views and lots of treasure.
 If you want a dedicated seat, consider buying a seat in the bleachers for the parade or looking into some of the tents set up along the route.

-Park in Ybor or Channelside if you’re into the crazier side of the Gasparilla festivities.
-You can take the trolley from where you parked to the parade to catch the end of the annual parade.
-Make sure you have a designated driver — the Tampa Police Department will be out in full force.
-If you are planning to use Uber or Lyft, be ready to walk way outside the festivities to catch your ride.
+Also, if you’re planning on partying like a pirate, make sure you have a designated driver — the Tampa Police Department will be out in full force.
+If you are planning to use Uber or Lyft, be ready to walkway outside the festivities to catch your ride.

 Insider Tip: Bring posters, poster board or even a white board to write down your favorite krewe names as their float passes you by on the parade route.
 It will give you the upper hand on more beads and even the potential for special beads, bracelets, or special gifts.